JamesClonk/kubeone-dcs-kubernetes/README.md

 Please refer to the [Kubermatic KubeOne - v1beta2 API Reference](https://docs.kubermatic.com/kubeone/v1.6/references/kubeone-cluster-v1beta2/) for a full list of all configuration settings available.

-The `kubeone.yaml` provided in this repository should mostly already have sensible defaults and only really needs to be adjusted if you want to make use of the vCloud-CSI for volumes on Kubernetes and set it as your default storage-class.
-It is currently not set as default since you will need to open up a Service Request with Swisscom first in order to request your API user being able to upload OVF templates while preserving the `ExtraConfig: disk.EnableUUID=true` parameter.
+The `kubeone.yaml` provided in this repository should mostly already have sensible defaults and only really needs to be adjusted if you either don't want to make use of the vCloud-CSI for volumes on Kubernetes and set it as your default storage-class, or to adjust the `storageProfile` to match your Swisscom DCS+ storage.

+Before you can use the vCloud-CSI you will need to open up a Service Request with Swisscom first in order to request your API user being able to upload OVF templates while preserving the `ExtraConfig: disk.EnableUUID=true` parameter.
 By default API users on DCS+ unfortunately do not have the necessary permissions unless explicitely requested.
 Without that permission the uploaded OS template and any VMs created based on it will not allow the vCloud-CSI to detect attached disks by UUID, and thus not function properly.
-For this reason it is not set as the default storage-class.
-If you are sure your API user has the necessary permission, then you can uncomment and modify the `default-storage-class` addon in `kubeone.yaml`, you will need to adjust the `storageProfile` of the `default-storage-class`:
+If you are sure your API user has the necessary permission, then all that is left to do is to modify the `default-storage-class` addon in `kubeone.yaml`, you will need to adjust the `storageProfile` of the `default-storage-class`:
 ```yaml
 addons:
   addons: